 All our CCTV Installations are to regulations.
 (P.S.A.
 2006-12)

 There are many types of CCTV cameras, they can be categorized by the types of images they are able to capture, the amount of frames they can take per minute, the type of connection to the monitor or video recording device, whether they are able to move position, and special functions they can provide.

 Frames per Second: Frames per second means the amounts of full frames that a video camera captures and sends to a recording device or monitor per second.
-While most CCTV camera systems are easily able to capture 30 or more frames per second (35 fps is considered real time), the amount of digital storage would be enormous to record every moment of everyday.
-For most shops, speeds of 1 to 12 frames per second are more than enough to catch and record a perpetrator committing a crime.
+While most CCTV camera systems are easily able to capture 30 or more frames per second (25 fps is considered real time), the amount of digital storage would be enormous to record every moment of everyday.
+For most installations, speeds of 2 to 12 frames per second are more than enough to catch and record a perpetrator committing a crime.

 Pan Tilt Zoom (PTZ) Cameras: These types of CCTV cameras allow a person controlling the surveillance of an area to move the camera remotely, usually with a radio or wired controller.
-Most moveable cameras allow the person monitoring it to move the camera from right to left (pan), up and down (tilt) and from a tight angle to a wide angle (close up zoom).
+Most moveable cameras allow the person monitoring it to move the camera from right to left (pan), up and down (tilt) and from a tight angle to a wide angle (zoom in & out).